quietmint/bga-taluva/README.md

 Languages: PHP JS SQL CSS

-(c) 2018 Nick Venturella & Antonio Soler
+© 2018 quietmint & Morgalad

 This work is done using licensed material from Ferti Games with their agreement: